-Although #3 is ideal, every provider and practice workflows are unique and therefore what works for one provider may not suit the other.
+Although #3 is ideal, every provider and their practice workflows are unique and therefore what works for one provider may not suit the other.
 “One size fits all” simply doesn’t apply in the world of healthcare IT.
-Software experts and industry specialists are an ideal source of information, advice and ultimately ensuring that the right decision is made.
+Software experts and industry specialists are an ideal source of information, advice and ultimately ensure that the right decision is made.

 EMR software includes several types of software based on specific applications or functionalities:

-Apple dominates the digital device and computers market in the US today, so it is no surprise that many providers are specifically looking for their EMR Software vendor to support Mac operating system (Mac EMR Software).
+Apple dominates the digital device and computer market in the US today, so it is no surprise that many providers are specifically looking for their EMR Software vendor to support the Mac operating system (Mac EMR Software).
 Not all Vendors today work on a Mac device, so looking for a vendor with native support for Mac devices is essential to ensure that the software performs on existing hardware at the practice and does not require more investment in computer systems.